 Drink lots of water.
 You don’t want to get dehydrated and be that girl/guy passed out on the lawn.

 Plan out your day – check the lineup to see when your favorite acts play and on which stages.
 Then, give yourself ample time to get there and get a good spot.

 Buddy up!
 It’s inevitable; you’ll get separated from your group at some point.
 Quick tip: set a “go-to” spot in the crowd where you like to watch shows (e.g., stage left in front of the soundboard).
 That way, everyone will know where to find each other and rendezvous.

 Nom nom nom.
 Jazz Fest is filled with great food from classic Cajun fare to BBQ and sno-balls.
 You’ll definitely want to carve out some time in your day to enjoy a meal (or 3).
 Local Tip: Don’t miss the crawfish enchiladas!

 Be present.
 Soak in the Jazz Fest experience with friends and family and put away your phone.
 We know, we know.
-How can you post a killer video of David Byrne without your phone?
+How can you post a killer video of Leon Bridges without your phone?
 You’re right, that’s worth documenting.
 Get the video, then put it away and enjoy yourself!